 Granting of the Judgment of Divorce / Uncontested Hearing

 Thereafter, the Judge will put his finding on the records.
-They will usually state that they find jurisdiction to be proper in whatever County the matter is in, that the parties have shown the reason for the divorce, and that they are both voluntarily entering into the agreement placed into evidence.
-Thereafter, the Judge will grant the divorce and sign the Judgement of Divorce.
-The Uncontested Hearing is the final step in what can often be a stressful process.
+The Judge will ask several questions to ensure both parties are certain that they wish to divorce.
+Furthermore, the Judge will usually state that they find jurisdiction to be proper in whatever County the matter is in, that the parties have shown the reason for the divorce, and that they are both voluntarily entering into the agreement placed into evidence.
+Thereafter, the divorce will be granted and the Judgment of Divorce will be signed.
+The Uncontested Hearing is the final step, and both parties will be reaching the final settlement, which can often be a stressful process.
 It is usually non-adversarial and most parties leave the same feeling relieved that the divorce is over.